 Picheloup told the museum that the crew expected all along to be called back, aborting the mission.
 “That we would once again be burning relatively small cities was abhorrent to all of us,” Picheloup said, “despite the fact that these target cities had been warned by leaflets that they would be bombed if their leaders did not stop the war.”

 But, as their B-29 approached its target, the code to abort (the word “Utah”) did not come.
 It was not until after they had carried out their original orders, after the bombs had been dropped, that the code word came.

-Here’s an English translation of a similar, dating from that time as well, of the leaflets’ contents:
+Here’s an English translation of a similar leaflet’s contents, dating from that time as well:

 TO THE JAPANESE PEOPLE:

 America asks that you take immediate heed of what we say on this leaflet.

 We are in possession of the most destructive explosive ever devised by men.
 A single one of our newly developed atomic bombs is actually the equivalent in explosive power to what 2000 of our giant B-29’s can carry on a single mission.
 This awful fact is one for you to ponder and we solemnly assure you it is grimly accurate.